SecureID RSA Authentication on Linux

 tar xvf PAM-Agent_v18.104.22.168.11_23_17_04_55_23.tar

 Navigate to the newly created folder and install the agent

 You will now be asked to accept a license agreement.
 Scroll to the end of the agreement (space bar).
 Type A to accept.
 Press <RETURN>.
-During the install, you will be asked a series of question regarding the install path, authentication mode and
+During the installation, you will be asked a series of questions regarding the install path, authentication mode and